The trio cycled 165 miles between them and raised more than £680 for the charity

 “I’m proud of our team, not only for the massive effort given to undertake these challenges, but also for the time they took out of their well-deserved weekends to complete the rides.”

 Thompsons is one of the leading asbestos solicitors in the UK.
-It brought about the first successful asbestos disease claim to the House of Lords in 1972 and is also one of a handful of specialist firms in the UK to be a member of the Mesothelioma UK Legal Panel in recognition of its significant expertise.
+It brought about the first successful asbestos disease claim to the House of Lords in 1972 and is also one of a handful of specialist firms in the UK to be a member of the Mesothelioma UK Legal Panel in recognition of its significant expertise in securing mesothelioma compensation.